elizabethdaly/numpy-random/README.md

 - The analysis takes the form of a single Jupyter notebook of filename given above.
 To view this file, download it from this repository and start Jupyter notebook from the folder containing the file.
 Jupyter notebook comes as part of the Anaconda distribution of Python (as do the other packages listed above).
 - Alternatively, view a static version of the notebook (by providing its GitHub url) using Jupyter Nbviewer.
 - All images intended for inclusion in this README are located in the **images** subdirectory of this repository.
 - I have tried to structure the Jupyter notebook and this README so that they have corresponding sections.
 However, I do not wish to merely repeat here what has been stated in the notebook.
-I will endevour to have this README summarize the work of the notebook and, hopefully, complement the analyses done there.
+I will endeavour to have this README summarize the work of the notebook and, hopefully, complement the analyses done there.

 <p align="center">
     <img src=images/Planche_de_Galton.jpg width="400" height="300">